 Due to much focus on higher foreign direct investment in the insurance industry, an important aspect of the Insurance Amendment Act 2015 was unnoticed.
-This clause makes it easier for dependents of insured person to claim insurance proceeds after the policyholder’s demise.
+This clause makes it easier for dependents of the insured person to claim insurance proceeds after the policyholder’s demise.

 In fact, this new clause also gives freedom to policyholders to mention various nominees and their contribution in the proceeds.
 The collector nominee can work as a trustee accountable to the legal heirs for the advantages given under the online life insurance policy.